-This album is a journey into magical, mythical, and timeless dreams.
-It is brought to life by the musical ensemble's profound understanding of the work's artistic integrity and by Vlasse's compositional mastery, creativity, and musical storytelling.
-It is a siganniversary projects, creating documentaries, or writing and recording new compositions.
+This special 40th Anniversary Initiatives Fund offered a number of opportunities for members such as developing special anniversary projects, creating documentaries, or writing and recording new compositions.
 The winners were announced on March 31, 2021: Véronique Girard, Emily Hiemstra, and Thais Montanari.